 \subsection{Future work}

-Our future lines of research for LiP are the following: \begin{enumerate} \item present the other interactive structures and morphisms mentioned in Figure~\ref{figure:Methodology} \item study the computability of satisfiability and global and local model checking \item develop the proof theory of LiP (alternative calculi, proof complexity), including a proof-theoretic explication of our instant interactive proofs \item extend LiP with guarded quantifiers, dynamic modalities, and fixpoint operators (Hennessy-Milner correspondence, characteristic formulas) \item extend LiP with the classical and the modern conception of cryptography mentioned in Footnote~\ref{footnote:CryptographyConceptions} (requiring resource-bounded agents) \item apply LiP and its variants to the analysis and synthesis of communication protocols (proof-carrying code correct by construction via program extraction from constructive proofs of correctness, on-line interactive algorithms) \item create the Logic of Evidence and the Logic of Deception suggested on Page~\pageref{page:EvidenceDeception}. \end{enumerate} Applying LiP means fixing four things if need be, namely, at the level of \begin{enumerate} \item \emph{terms:} \begin{enumerate} \item the choice of term axioms; \item the application-specific base data $B;$ \item the implementation of signing, \eg in terms of public-key cryptography; \end{enumerate} \item \emph{formulas:} the set $\mathcal{P}$ of atomic propositions (those besides $\knows{a}{M}$) together with the axioms governing their intended meaning. \end{enumerate} This will instantiate LiP as a theory of the specific subject matter of the application, such as, for example, Dolev-Yao cryptography (\cf Page~\pageref{page:DolevYao}).
+Our future lines of research for LiP are the following: \begin{enumerate} \item develop the proof theory of LiP (alternative calculi, proof complexity); \item extend LiP with guarded quantifiers (gFOLiP), dynamic modalities, and fixpoint operators (Hennessy-Milner correspondence, characteristic formulas); \item extend LiP with the classical and the modern conception of cryptography mentioned in Footnote~\ref{footnote:CryptographyConceptions} (requiring resource-bounded agents); \item apply LiP and its variants to the analysis and synthesis of communication protocols (proof-carrying code correct by construction via program extraction from constructive proofs of correctness, on-line interactive algorithms); \item create the Logic of Evidence and the Logic of Deception suggested on Page~\pageref{page:EvidenceDeception}. \end{enumerate} Applying LiP means fixing four things if need be, namely, at the level of \begin{enumerate} \item \emph{terms:} \begin{enumerate} \item the choice of term axioms, \item the application-specific base data $B$, \item the implementation of signing, \eg in terms of public-key cryptography; \end{enumerate} \item \emph{formulas:} the set $\mathcal{P}$ of atomic propositions (those besides $\knows{a}{M}$) together with the axioms governing their intended meaning. \end{enumerate} This will instantiate LiP as a theory of the specific subject matter of the application, such as, for example, Dolev-Yao cryptography (\cf Page~\pageref{page:DolevYao}).